 Demonstrate selling points

-While successful branding through social media tools can create a great ‘shop window’ for what life is like at your organisation, it helps to demonstrate your know-how and thought leadership to really engage employees.
-Don’t just say that you’re an employer of choice because you have a great training scheme, show your audience with videos, case studies, interviews with staff and give them the chance to interact with the training team.
+While successful branding through social media tools can create a great ‘shop window’ for what life is like at your organisation, it helps demonstrate your know-how and thought leadership to really engage employees.
+Don’t just say that you’re an employer of choice because you have a great training scheme, show your audience with videos, case studies, interviews with staff, and give them the chance to interact with the training team.

 Dealing with negativity

 By encouraging engagement, the feedback received online won’t all be positive.
 Acknowledge negative opinions in the forum and outline the steps you will take to rectify the issue.
 The only negative feedback it’s advisable to delete, is out-and-out spam or deliberate, untrue attacks (often known as trolling).

 The benefits of a consistent approach to branding on social media won't be seen overnight, but implement a tracking process from the outset so that you can measure the success of your strategy.
 Google Analytics is a useful tool for online tracking, and qualitative feedback can be taken at interview stage.